faustofjunqueira/node-express-typescript/README.md

 ## Objectives

- - People which are starting large-scale projects.
+ - People which are starting large-scale projects;
- - Hackathon's attendeers, see in [this section](#hackathon-startup).
+ - Hackathon's attendeers, see in [this section](#hackathon-startup);
- - NodeJS Lovers
+ - NodeJS Lovers;
- - Companies which want to create projects that meet good practice requirements
+ - Companies which want to create projects that meet good practice requirements;

 > All code of this boilerplate is opened.
 The reason for that is that all code is flexible.
 You can, and, you must read and change the code to answer your questions and requisites.